IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 B

-1. Touch the Booster function control button , the heating zone indicator will show "b" and flashing for 5 seconds then stop flashing, then Booster function be activated.
+1. Touch the Booster function control button ⏎B⏎, the heating zone indicator will show "b" and flash for 5 seconds then stop flashing, then the Booster function will be activated.

-Note: After booster finish, the cooking zone will return to original setting.
+Note: After the booster finishes, the cooking zone will return to its original setting.

 Cancel the Booster function

-- Follow above practice of active Booster function one more time when Booster is working, could cancel the Booster function.
+- Follow the above procedure for activating the Booster function one more time while the Booster is working to cancel the Booster function.

-- You can also cancel Booster function by adjust power level setting.
+You can also cancel the Booster function by adjusting the power level setting.

 Child Lock Safety Control

-• You can lock the controls to prevent unintended use (for example children accidentally turning the cooking zones on) by active Child Lock function.
+• You can lock the controls to prevent unintended use (for example, children accidentally turning on the cooking zones) by activating the Child Lock function.

-• When the controls are locked, except the ON/OFF control button and Child Lock control button, all other touch control buttons are disabled.
+• When the controls are locked, except for the ON/OFF control button and the Child Lock control button, all other touch control buttons are disabled.

-Touch the Child Lock control button around three seconds.
-The timer indicator will show "Lo", and Child Lock function be active.
+Touch the Child Lock control button for about three seconds.
+The timer indicator will show "Lo", and the Child Lock function will be activated.

 1. Make sure the electric hob is turned on.

-2. Touch and hold the Child Lock control button around 3 seconds, the buzzer beeps once and "Lo" disappears in timer indicator, the Child Lock be inactive.
+2. Touch and hold the Child Lock control button for about 3 seconds.
+The buzzer beeps once, "Lo" disappears from the timer indicator, and the Child Lock becomes inactive.

 3. You can now start using your electric hob.